-- 1) Fingerprints can be used to estimate age-groups. - We have designed our algorithm mainly to save on computational complexity which is quite practical .Our algorithm's time complexity is linear with number of images in each age-group.
+- (2) We have designed our algorithm mainly to save on computational complexity which is quite practical.
+Our algorithm's time complexity is linear with number of images in each age-group.
 We consider a local run of our database of 250 images for training and 100 images for testing.
-Total classification computation time is 2.1928 seconds on a common PC(Intel Core 2 duo at 2.4GHz) - 3) If we divide our age-group into just two classes, one below 14 and one above 14, Fig 9 depicts that if there would have been only two classes, the data points would have been linearly separable.
+Total classification computation time is 2.1928 seconds on a common PC (Intel Core 2 duo at 2.4 GHz) - (3) If we divide our age-group into just two classes, one below 14 and one above 14, Fig. 8 depicts that if there would have been only two classes, the data points would have been linearly separable.
 Thus higher classification rates would have been achieved.